-- (1) A tenant by occupancy on registered land shall enjoy security of occupancy on the land. - (2) The tenant by occupancy referred to in subsection (1) shall be deemed to be a tenant of the registered owner to be known as a tenant by occupancy, subject to such terms and conditions as are set out in this Act or as may be prescribed.
+(1) A tenant by occupancy on registered land shall enjoy security of occupancy on the land.

-(3) The tenant by occupancy shall pay to the registered owner an annual nominal ground rent as shall be determined by the board.
+- (2) The tenant by occupancy referred to in subsection (1) shall be deemed to be a tenant of the registered owner to be known as a tenant by occupancy, subject to such terms and conditions as are set out in this Act or as may be prescribed. - (3) The tenant by occupancy shall pay to the registered owner an annual nominal ground rent as shall, with the approval of the Minister, be determined by the Board.